dfinity/bitcoin-canister/development-guide-2.md

     cc58b2a32517f9907f0d3c77bc8c099d0a65d8194a8d9bc0ad7df357ee867a07  watchdog-canister.wasm.gz
     ```
 4. Attach the Bitcoin Canister's and Watchdog's WASM to the release notes (and nothing else).
-    - Clearly state the release status both for Bitcoin mainnet canister and Watchdog mainnet canister in release notes, they can have the following statuses
+    - Clearly state the release status both for Bitcoin mainnet canister and Watchdog mainnet canister in release notes, eg
-        - `no change, same as release/yyyy-mm-dd`
+        - `no change, same as release/<yyyy-mm-dd>`
         - `waiting for deployment`
-        - `deployed, <nns proposal link>` provide the link to an accepted NNS proposal
+        - `deployed, <nns proposal link>`, provide the link to an accepted NNS proposal
     - Example
     ```md
     ## Release Status

     - Bitcoin Mainnet Canister: waiting for deployment
     - Watchdog Mainnet Canister: no change, same as release/<yyyy-mm-dd>
     ```
-5. Finalize the release once all the expected canisters are upgraded
+5. Finalize the release once all the expected canisters were upgraded
     - Update release statuses with corresponding NNS proposal links
-    - Uncheck `Set as a pre-release`
+    - Uncheck `Set as a pre-release` box to indicate that it's all deployed